brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-29-sharing-in-the-bliss-social-media-marketing.md

----
-layout: post
-title: Sharing in the Bliss - Social Media Marketing
+# Sharing in the Bliss - Social Media Marketing
----

 The birds and bees of the social world are fighting it out in the marketing world to see who is leading.
 It is an all pertinent question - Which is better for marketing, Facebook or Twitter?
 And there are many answers to it.